Why do most people buy a Lamborghini while hyping about Tesla?

 If you want to sacrifice your page speed for more functionality, then you should choose Elementor.
 Otherwise, Gutenberg works pretty fine for any website.

-However, if you prefer the more straightforward layout design, Gutenberg will be your primary choice.
+However, if you prefer a more straightforward layout design, Gutenberg will be your primary choice.
 But you will have to use only the default features.
 Getting a Gutenberg page builder will cost too much.
-To get a functionality packed interface, choose Elementor.
+To get a functionality-packed interface, choose Elementor.

 The choice is yours!